-It is important to know which providers are part of our network because, with limited exceptions, while you are a member of our plan you must use network providers to get your medical care and services.
-The only exceptions are emergencies, urgently needed services when the network is not available (generally, when you are out of the area), out-of-area dialysis services, and cases in which Community First Medicare Advantage Dual Eligible Special Needs Plan (D-SNP) authorizes use of out-of-network providers.
+It is important to know which providers are part of our network because, with limited exceptions, while you are a Member of our plan you must use network providers to get your medical care and services.
+The only exceptions are emergencies, urgently needed services when the network is not available (generally, when you are out of the area), out-of-area dialysis services, and cases in which Community First Medicare Advantage D-SNP (HMO) authorizes use of out-of-network providers.
 See Chapter 3 (Using the plan's coverage for your medical services) for more specific information about emergency, out-of-network, and out-of-area coverage.

-If you don't have your copy of the Provider Directory, you can request a copy from Member Services (phone numbers are printed on the cover of this booklet).
+If you don't have your copy of the Provider Directory, you can request a copy from Member Services (phone numbers are printed on the cover of this document).
 You may ask Member Services for more information about our network providers, including their qualifications.

-Section 3.3 The Pharmacy Directory: Your guide to pharmacies in our network
+Section 3.3 The Pharmacy Directory